-The full form of a CA is Chartered Accountant whereas the full form of a CS is Company Secretary.
-CA is the course organized by the Institute of Chartered Accountants of India or ICAI whereas CS is the course organized by the Institute of Company Secretaries of India.
-CA vs CS in this a Chartered Accountant can choose to work as an internal auditor or the statutory auditor of the company whereas a Company Secretary works as a compliance officer of the company.
+The full form of a CA is a Chartered Accountant.
+In contrast, the full form of a CS is Company Secretary.
+CA is the course organized by the Institute of Chartered Accountants of India or ICAI.
+In contrast, CS is the course organized by the Institute of Company Secretaries of India.
+CA vs CS in this a Chartered Accountant can choose to work as an internal auditor or the statutory auditor of the company, whereas a Company Secretary works as a compliance officer of the company.
 The roles and responsibilities of a Chartered Accountant include advising the company on matters related to finance and taxation solely for the purpose of minimizing the tax burden of the company.

 In other words, a Chartered Accountant works as an auditor for the company.
-On the other hand, the roles and responsibilities of a Company Secretary include ensuring that the company has complied with all the necessary laws such as the Companies Act, 2013, FEMA Act, and such other independent statutory requirements.
-A Company Secretary is also required to advise the company’s Board of Directors on matters pertaining to compliance of statutory requirements.
+On the other hand, a company secretary’s roles and responsibilities include ensuring that the company has complied with all the necessary laws such as the Companies Act, 2013, FEMA Act, and such other independent statutory requirements.
+A Company Secretary is also required to advise the company’s Board of Directors on matters pertaining to compliance with statutory requirements.